sushmarj/Festivity/README.md

 ### Skills used for this project

-React Js
+* React Js
-Express Js
+* Express Js
-Node Js
+* Node Js
-BootStrap
+* BootStrap
-CSS3
+* CSS3
-MongoDB
+* MongoDB

 ## Top Features
-Events details to register for any event
+* Events details to register for any event
-Event creation, deletion and editiable.
+* Event creation, deletion and editiable.
-Authentication and authorisation.
+* Authentication and authorisation.
-digital assistance to help the user with any query.
+* Digital assistance to help the user with any query.
-Responsive webpages design
+* Responsive webpages design.
-Fast loading.
+* Fast loading.
-Creative stylish look.
+* Creative stylish look.